stefanosimonetto/CVE_Key_terms_comparison/README.md

 # NOTE:
 If you want to train the models with the same dataset, the results may slightly differ due to the randomness in the initialization of the neural network.
+The paper results are the same as in the artifact apart from BERT descriptions (Table6) where the results in the artifact are correct.
+This will be fixed in the camera ready version of the paper.